mneygri56/Engineering_4_Notebook/README.md

  </details>

  ### Headless
- This program was kind of bad.
+ This program was kind of bad, by bad I mean it wasn't fun, not that our program was bad, it was actually quite good thank you very much.
 We had to make a code that made a line plot that scrolled.
 We were able to make a line plot pretty easily, but our problem came with scrolling.
 We had to re draw the luine plot each time with a new start value.
 Eventually, we figured this out, but not before trying every otehr workaround.